ncbi/cxx-toolkit/pages/ch_objmgr.md

 -   [Seq-graph handle](#ch_objmgr.om_attrib.Seq_graph_handle)

-Most handles have two versions: simple read-only handle and edit handle, which may be used to modify the data.
+Most handles have two versions: a simple read-only handle, and an edit handle which may be used to modify the data.

 <a name="ch_objmgr.om_def.html_Seq_map"></a>